ryankinnard/Camp-Finder/README.md

 # Camp-Finder

 A web application built with Node.js.
-Camp Finder is a camping database where user's can upload their own campgrounds and post comments.
+Camp Finder is a camping database where users can upload their own campgrounds and post comments.

 <h3>Demo</h3>
 https://blooming-mesa-65054.herokuapp.com/